404BugX/Ndless-projects/README.md

-I might use those libs :
+I might use these libs :
 * libndls
 * libc
 * zlib